Athletic Training at Winona State

 Freshmen students interested in this professional program can complete both a bachelor’s degree in Movement Science and a master’s degree in Athletic Training in only five years.

-Students who have completed or are in the process of completing a bachelor's degree can apply for the two-year professional MSAT program to become an athletic trainer.
+Students who have completed or are in the process of completing a bachelor's degree at another institution can apply for the two-year professional MSAT program to become an athletic trainer.
 Students entering this pathway will only complete the two-year professional phase which is at the graduate level.

 Learn more about the five-year Athletic Training program (3+2 - BS and MSAT) and two-year MSAT program.